top of page

 3. Pratibhasika — illusory or subjective reality, as in dreams, hallucinations, or mistaken perceptions.

+The term pratibhasika is most often used in combination with satta (degree or order of existence).
 Pratibhasika-satta refers to the most fragile order of reality.
-The word pratibhāsa means “appearance” or “seeming.”
+The word pratibhasa means “appearance” or “seeming.”
 These are experiences that appear real to the individual but do not withstand correction by higher levels of reality.
-A dream tiger produces genuine fear for the dreamer, but it is canceled on waking.
-A rope mistaken for a snake terrifies until knowledge removes the error.
+A dream tiger produces genuine fear for the dreamer, yet the experience is canceled upon waking.
+Likewise, a rope mistaken for a snake terrifies until knowledge removes the error.

 Crucially, pratibhasika is not “nothing.”
 It is very real to the one experiencing it — hence the dreamer sweats or the fearful person recoils.
 But its truth-value is private, not shared.
 From the jiva’s standpoint, pratibhasika is a whole world.
 Yet when measured against vyavaharika-satta (the empirical order), it collapses.